sjcobb2022/obsidian/Software Engineering/Software Engineering - 12-10-2022.md

 Iteration can be used in things such as UI design

-## Intergration and configuration
+## Integration and configuration
-- Based on sogtware reuse where systesm are interagrated from existing components or application systems (COTS Commercial-off-the-shelf systems)
+- Based on software reuse where systems are integrated from existing components or application systems (COTS Commercial-off-the-shelf systems)
-- Reusse elements are configured/adapted
+- Reuse elements are configured/adapted
-- Reuse is now cery common
+- Reuse is now very common
 	- Sharepoint, SAP solutions etc are all COTS

 Most software is just commercial that is intergrated.

 ### Types of Reusable software
-- Stand-alone application systems (solmetimes COTS) that are configired for us in a particular environment
+- Stand-alone application systems (sometimes COTS) that are configured for us in a particular environment
 - Web services that are developed according to service standards which are available for remote invocation
-- Collections of objects that are dfeveloped as a package to been intergraed with a component framework such as .NET or J2EE
+- Collections of objects that are developed as a package to been integrated with a component framework such as .NET or J2EE

 ### Advantages and disadvantages.
 - reduced costs
 - faster delivery
 - requiremtn compromises are inveitable
-- loss of control over evolution or reused sustem elements.
+- loss of control over evolution or reused system elements.

 ## Software evolution